aleesteele/aleesteele.github.io/_posts/2023-08-04-one-year-ttw.md

 ---
 layout: post
-title: reviewing one year with The Turing Way
+title: reviewing two years with The Turing Way
 date: 2023-08-04 23:00:00 +0000
 category: blog

 ---
-# Reviewing a year with The Turing Way (a preview)
+# Reviewing two years with The Turing Way (a preview)

 Wow, my year-long mark with The Turing Way has come and gone.
-It's hard to believe that it's already been more than a year (actually perhaps closer to two)!
+It's hard to believe that it's already been more than a year (actually closer to two)!

 For those reading this blog for the first time, I joined the Alan Turing Institute last year to become Community Manager of an open source project called [The Turing Way](https://the-turing-way.netlify.app/).
 This followed a few years of studying open source communities as a scholar (in particular, the OpenStreetmap ecosystem), and a few fellowships & volunteer programs on open knowledge and OSINT journalism.